Crazyson2907/MarsRealEstate/README.md

-MarsRealEstateGrid - Solution Code
+MarsRealEstateGrid
 ==================================

-Solution code for Android Kotlin Fundamentals Codelab 8.2 Loading and displaying images from the internet.
+Loading and displaying images from the internet.

 Introduction
 ------------